A Wizard of Earthsea

 Lo he disfrutado muchísimo!
 Sobretodo a partir de la mitad.
 Creo que ahí es donde coge fuelle el conflicto principal y empieza a entenderse por dónde nos quiere llevar.
 No suelo leer fantasía, de entrada no me llama nada.
 Este libro fue un regalo y además había leído cosas muy buenas acerca de Ursula K. Le Guin, así que le di una oportunidad y fue una buena decisión.
 Bajo el marco de la fantasía, este libro es un coming of age (de mis cosas favoritas en literatura) y también, un poco, libro de viajes.
 Me ha alucinado la geografía de Terramar, su originalidad, el dibujo del mapa, las descripciones de los territorios y sus gentes.
 Los conceptos alrededor del conflicto principal del personaje, de la magia y los nombres, son muy buenas.

-Por último, en esta edición hay un epílogo en el que la autora reflexiona sobre la escritura del …
+Por último, en esta edición hay un epílogo en el que la autora reflexiona sobre la escritura …

 I suppose